I Only Have Eyes for You (Buffy the Vampire Slayer): Production details

 Scriptwriter Marti Noxon said that prior to working on Buffy, she had written several times about ghosts, which for her are figurative expressions of the need for "repentance and second chances", drawing on her own family background.
 "I realize that I was constantly telling the story of my family and fears," she says.
 Noxon was influenced in her storytelling by the movies Poltergeist and Truly, Madly, Deeply, which featured a widow who was unable to move on after the loss of her husband.

+Cultural references

+In the episode "Out of Mind, Out of Sight," their English class discussed William Shakespeare's The Merchant of Venice.
+Here, Xander alludes to the play by saying, "The quality of mercy is not Buffy."

+When Willow suggests an exorcism of the ghosts, Cordelia replies, "Are you crazy?
+I saw that movie.
+Even the priest died!"
+She refers to The Exorcist.